2001 Cork Junior A Hurling Championship

 The 2001 Cork Junior A Hurling Championship was the 104th staging of the Cork Junior A Hurling Championship since its establishment by the Cork County Board in 1895.
-The championship began on 30 September 2001 and ended on 11 November 2001.
+The championship ran from 30 September 2001 to 11 November 2001.

-On 11 November 2001, Courcey Rovers won the championship following a 3-9 to 3-7 defeat of Charleville in the final.
-This was their first championship title in the grade.
+The final was played on 11 November 2001 at Páirc Uí Chaoimh in Cork, between Courcey Rovers and Charleville, in what was their first ever meeting in the final.
+Courcey Rovers won the match by 3-09 to 3-07 to claim their first ever championship title.

 Charleville's John Quinlan was the championship's top scorer with 2-15.